Overview

 Funding and Rates

 SPRWS is actively advocating and applying for public funding to cover the cost to replace all lead service lines.
-The City of Saint Paul committed $16M of American Rescue Plan funds in 2022/2023 to launch and support this project.
-SPRWS also expects to receive significant funding through the Federal Infrastructure Investment and Jobs Act and the State of Minnesota Public Facilities Authority to be dispersed over the next 5 years.
+The City of Saint Paul committed $16M of American Rescue Plan funds in 2022 and 2023 to launch and support this project.
+SPRWS also expects to receive significant funding through the Federal Infrastructure Investment and Jobs Act and the State of Minnesota Public Facilities Authority.
+Even with these funding sources, a significant deficit remains to fully remove lead service lines in our service area.
+We will continue to work to obtain additional funding to address this deficit.
+We are confident that with the support of state and federal funding we will be able to complete our goal of eliminating all lead water service lines.